bsmithyman/transponster/README.md

   <dd>Flask app to handle the server-side aspects.
 Specifically set up to run on Heroku (behind a
       proxy), but it would be straightforward to remove this limitation.
 Accessing the server root causes a call to the hostip.info API, which ideally returns a JSON package containing the latitude and longditude of the user.
-This then triggers a redirect to <pre>/index</pre>, which returns simple static HTML.
-The image tag on the index page triggers a load of <pre>/render.png</pre>, which is served by the <pre>render</pre> function.
+This then triggers a redirect to /index, which returns simple static HTML.
+The image tag on the index page triggers a load of /render.png, which is served by the render function.
 This pulls the model out of the database and converts it to a PNG image.
   </dd>
 </dl>